-CVSA is accepting applications for college scholarship awards for students who will be graduating from high school this year and attending college in the fall.
-The Alliance will award $1,000 college scholarships to select outstanding graduating high school seniors whose parent or legal guardian is a member of the Alliance in good standing.
+CVSA is now accepting applications for college scholarship awards from students who will be graduating from high school in 2023 and attending college in fall 2023-2024.

 - Be a legal dependent of a Class I Member, Class II Local Member, Class III Associate Member or Class IV Federal Member (cannot be a legal dependent of a member of the CVSA Board of Directors)

 - Have a minimum high school grade point average (or equivalent) of 3.0

 - Be a citizen or permanent legal resident of Canada, Mexico or the U.S.

 CVSA has launched a brand-new online application submission process for this year’s college scholarship award applications.